rothsandro/eleventy-notes/Features/Dynamic Content/Collections.md

 Eleventy Notes provides a number of collections that you can use in your notes.
-These collections are available in the `collections` object.

 ## Notes